 That means browsing early-season flowers like dandelions and starting the swarming process around their queen.

-We may consider dandelions to be a nuisance weed, but they’re an important early springtime pollen source for bees and other insects, according to Carbondale beekeeper Mark Burrows.
+According to Carbondale beekeeper Mark Burrows, we may consider dandelions to be a nuisance weed, but they’re a vital early springtime pollen source for bees and other insects.

 He stressed the importance of avoiding pesticides use on dandelions.